Molecular biophysics research

 Professor Geoff Kneale

-Sadly, our friend and colleague Professor Geoff Kneale passed away suddenly on 24th of June.
+Sadly, our friend and colleague Professor Geoff Kneale passed away suddenly on 24 June.
 Professor Kneale, GGK to the many people who passed through his laboratory over the years, was a driving force behind Biophysics teaching and research at Portsmouth for over 30 years.
 Geoff obtained his undergraduate degree in Biophysics from the University of Leeds and completed a PhD in small molecule crystallography, also at the highly respected Leeds Biophysics laboratories in 1975.

 After his PhD Geoff took up a post-doctoral position within the Biophysics group at Portsmouth, then a part of the physics department, on a project involving small angle neutron scattering of nucleosomes.
 This began Geoff’s interest in protein-DNA interactions which remained a research focus for the rest of his career.